jasonshere/aiartiste.com/src/pages/about/index.md

 description: Future wiki page about Abhith Rajan.
 ---

-Hi, I'm Jason, currently an Ph.D.
-Candidate in Computer Science at [RMIT University](https://www.rmit.edu.au).
+Hi, I'm Jason, currently a PhD Candidate in Computer Science at [RMIT University](https://www.rmit.edu.au).

 I'm committed to the research of [Recommender System](https://en.wikipedia.org/wiki/Recommender_system#:~:text=A%20recommender%20system%2C%20or%20a,would%20give%20to%20an%20item.) algorithms.